 If you are passionate about music and want to learn how to record a song, you have found yourself in the right place.
 All you need to do is keep reading!
+Interested in learning how to write lyrics to a song?
+Check out our other articles.

-1) Set Up Home Studio
+1) Setting up a Home Recording Studio

 While most people feel scared at the very mention of the term studio, it isn’t too difficult to set up a small unit at home where you can carry out all your recording work.